This article was last updated by on

 Germinating seeds

-A baby pothos (Source: Unsplash)
+A baby Pothos

-Water Requirement
+2. Water Requirement

 Pothos prefers its soil to dry out between waterings.
 Thus it can tolerate irregular watering.
 However, soggy pots are a no-no for it.
-In general, you should water pothos once a week during the summer and twice a week during the winter.

-Soil Requirement
+3. Soil Requirement

-Newly sprouted pothos loves moist but well-drained soil.
+Newly sprouted Pothos loves moist but well-drained soil.
 They grow faster in a well-drained potting mix.
-Pothos loves Neutral to Acidic soil that means soil pH should be maintained between 6.1 to 6.5.

-Fertilizer Requirement
+4. Fertilizer Requirement

 Feed your new plant baby with a high-quality liquid fertilizer.
 Then, as the existing water evaporates, you can use a water-fertilizer combination – water with a few drops of liquid fertilizer – to replace the containers.

-Also, it is not necessary for the seeds of variegated pothos to produce a variegated plant.
-There is no such guarantee that you will get the exact variety of pothos that you wanted!
+There is no guarantee that you will get the exact variety of Pothos you want!

-They could turn out neon, marbled, solid-green, or variegated; the probabilities are endless.
-You could even produce an albino pothos that looks mesmerizing initially but will die as it cannot go through photosynthesis.
+You could even produce an albino Pothos that looks mesmerizing initially but will die as it cannot go through photosynthesis.
 What a tragedy!

 Why are Pothos Seeds Rare?

-Generally, pothos plants are non-flowering plants.
+Generally, Pothos plants are non-flowering plants.
 They are even popularly known as “shy-flowering” species.
-Due to a genetic deficiency, they are unable to produce any flowers.

 Pothos flowers are sporadic and only found in the wild.
-And, no flowers mean no seeds!
+And no flowers mean no seeds!
+Isn’t that very disheartening?

-Researches suggest that you can give your pothos a hormone treatment if you desperately want it to produce flowers.
+Researches suggest that you can give your Pothos a hormone treatment if you desperately want it to produce flowers.

 No wonder it is almost impossible to get them.
-However, there are a few sellers on online platforms that advertise pothos seeds for an unthinkable price!
+However, there are a few sellers on online platforms that advertise Pothos seeds for an unthinkable price!

-The Truth About Pothos Seeds: Can you Get Them?
+The Truth About Pothos Seeds: Can You Get Them?

 Grow Pothos from Seeds

-Baby plants (Source: Unsplash)
+Baby plants

-Well, as for me, it was a no. However, it might be a yes for you if you have access to online platforms……and honest sellers!
+Well, as for me, it was a no. However, it might be a yes for you if you have access to online platforms and honest sellers!

 But, one thing is for sure, you will not find them in a casual plant store.

-Numerous sellers online promise to provide you pothos seeds for a high price.
+Numerous sellers online promise to provide you with seeds for a high price.
 But are they reliable?
-Several people reported they were scammed when buying rare pothos seeds!

-Did you hear about the “blue strawberry” seeds scam that was all over the internet in early 2020?
+Did you hear about the “Blue Strawberry” seeds scam that was all over the internet in early 2020?

 I am sure you know that the bizarre fake seeds trade of exotic plants has swamped the internet and popular e-commerce sites like Amazon, eBay, Etsy, etc.

-To Conclude, if Something Looks too Good to be True, It Probably isn’t.
+If Something Looks too Good to be True, It Probably isn’t.

-Despite going through all the steps perfectly, if your pothos seeds are still not sprouting, you know there is something wrong with the seeds.
-I hope you did not purchase the pothos seeds from a shady online seller.
+Despite going through all the steps perfectly, if your Pothos seeds are still not sprouting, you know there is something wrong with the seeds.

-And on the other hand, if your “so-called” pothos seeds grow up as a lemon tree.
+And on the other hand, if your “so-called” Pothos seeds grow up as a lemon tree.
 Well, at least you won’t have to buy any lemons from the grocery store from now on.

 The online sellers were selling seeds (let’s hope), but the question is, what seed?
-On the brighter side, consider yourself lucky if you get some useful plant, if not a pothos!
+On the brighter side, consider yourself lucky if you get some useful plant, if not a Pothos!

-Therefore, growing a whole new pothos from seeds definitely sounds amazing.
+Therefore, growing a whole new Pothos from seeds definitely sounds amazing.
 There is immense pleasure in watching the plants grow day by day.
-However, is it worth the risk, money, and time?

-I would not recommend getting any seeds from online sellers.
-However, if your all-time favorite plant shop is selling pothos seeds, you should definitely go ahead and try it.
+But if your all-time favorite plant shop is selling Pothos seeds, you should definitely go ahead and try it.

 Chances are they will grow into exactly what you wanted.
 And, if they do, do not forget to leave down the location of the plant store in the comments below.

-Good luck with your pothos seeds!
+Good luck with your Pothos seeds!

 1 Shares: